 CSCI 503 Algorithms and Programming I (Students with no previous programming experience must take CSCI 501 before CSCI 503) EDUC 594 The Teaching of Algebra and Geometry EDUC 595 The Teaching of Probability and Statistics or EDUC 596 The Teaching of Mathematical Modeling MATH 500 Statistics or any other 500-level mathematics course MATH 505 Discrete Mathematics

-Please refer to the Courses section in the M.S. in Computer and Information Sciences and the M.S. in Curriculum and Instruction programs for descriptions of the courses required for this certificate program.
+Please refer to the M.S. in Curriculum and Instruction program for descriptions of the education courses required for this certificate program.